ariannalangwang/DEC-Project-1/project-plan.md

 What users would find your data useful?
 How do they want to access the data?

-> The users of our datasets are Traders and financial analysts from different countries around the world to find stock prices in their home currency.
+> The users of our datasets are financial analysts from different countries around the world to find stock prices in their home currency.
 They can access the data via our production ProsgreSQL database.

 ## Questions

 What questions are you trying to answer with your data?
 How will your data support your users?

 > - What is the price of a stock?
-> - What the price of a stock in his/her home currency?
+> - What is the price of a stock in his/her home currency?
 > - Our transformed datasets build a Stock profile in different currencies.